-- 5.1 In accordance with the Secretary of State's Guidance the Authority will, in exercising its licensing functions, seek as far as possible to avoid duplication with other existing regulatory regimes. - 5.2 However some regulations do not cover the unique circumstances of particular premises.
-The Authority will consider attaching conditions to premises licences and club premises certificates if relevant representations are made, where these are appropriate for the promotion of the licensing objectives, and are not already provided for in any other legislation. - 5.3 Arrangements will be made for the Licensing Committee to receive reports, when appropriate, on the needs of the local tourist and cultural economy to ensure that these are reflected in their considerations.
-The Licensing Committee will also be appraised of the local employment situation and the need for new investment and employment, where appropriate. - The Authority has a duty under Article 8 of the European Convention on Human Rights not to breach the qualified rights of its residents to respect for their private and family life.
-The Authority also acknowledges the right of businesses in the Borough to operate, and this consideration must be balanced against the rights of residents not to be disturbed by unreasonable noise and nuisance caused by licensed premises. - 5.5 The Authority has both tourism and cultural strategies in place, which have been taken into consideration in the drafting of this Statement.
-The Authority will consider the needs of the local tourist economy and the cultural strategy for the area in considering licensing applications. - 5.6 The Authority has a recent tradition of holding festivals of live music, dancing and theatre to benefit the wider community and to aid social inclusion.
-These events are enjoyed by local residents as well as by the wider community, and provide an opportunity in particular for children to learn about and enjoy different cultural activities.
-When considering licensing applications in connection with these events the Authority will carefully balance the potential for limited disturbance in the nearby neighbourhoods with the wider benefits to the community. - 5.7 The Authority will consider the opportunities presented by new licensed premises for new investment and employment in the area.
+- 6.1 In accordance with the Secretary of State's Guidance the Authority will, in exercising its licensing functions, seek as far as possible to avoid duplication with other existing regulatory regimes. - 6.2 However, some regulations do not cover the unique circumstances of particular premises.
+The Authority will consider attaching conditions to Premises Licences and Club Premises Certificates if relevant representations are made, where these are appropriate for the promotion of the licensing objectives and are not already provided for in any other legislation. - 6.3 Arrangements will be made for the Licensing Committee to receive reports, when appropriate, on the needs of the local tourist and cultural economy to ensure that these are reflected in their considerations.
+The Licensing Committee will also be appraised of the local employment situation and the need for new investment and employment, where appropriate. - 6.4 The Authority has a duty under Article 8 of the European Convention on Human Rights not to breach the qualified rights of its residents to respect for their private and family life.
+The Authority acknowledges the right of businesses in the Borough to operate, and this consideration must be balanced against the rights of residents not to be disturbed by unreasonable noise and nuisance caused by licensed premises. - 6.5 The Authority has both tourism and cultural strategies in place, which have been taken into consideration in the drafting of this Statement.

+The Authority will consider the needs of the local tourist economy and the cultural strategy for the area in considering licensing applications. - 6.6 The Authority has a recent tradition of holding festivals of live music, dancing, and theatre to benefit the wider community and to aid social inclusion.
+These events are enjoyed by local residents as well as by the wider community and provide an opportunity in particular for children to learn about and enjoy different cultural activities.
+When considering licensing applications in connection with these events the Authority will carefully balance the potential for limited disturbance in the nearby neighbourhoods with the wider benefits to the community.